DendrouLab/panpipes-tutorials/docs/ingesting_multimodal_data/ingesting_multimodal_data.md

 <img src="https://github.com/DendrouLab/panpipes-tutorials/blob/da_ingest_multimodal/docs/ingesting_multimodal_data/barplot_group_abundance_tcr_receptor_subtype.png?raw=true" alt="img23" width="250"/>
 </p>

-We can also visualised the proportion of cells belonging to exanded clonotypes for the `TCR` and `BCR` data across samples.
+We can also visualise the proportion of cells belonging to expanded clonotypes for the `TCR` and `BCR` data across samples.
 For example in the `human_cmv` sample, we see there is a high fraction of cells with expanded `TCR` clones, but this is not the case of the `BCR` clones in the `human_pbmc` sample.

 <p align="center">
 <img src="https://github.com/DendrouLab/panpipes-tutorials/blob/da_ingest_multimodal/docs/ingesting_multimodal_data/barplot_clonal_expansion_bcr.png?raw=true" alt="img24" width="300" height="200"/>